AndreyTokmakov/GitStudyExperiments/README.md

 	git fetch --verbose         # Fetch with some debug/verbose output git fetch --progress        # Progress status is reported on the standard error stream

 Show what would be done, without making any changes.
+(This lets you see what would be fetched without actually downloading data.)

 	git fetch --dry-run